 - corporate income tax discount for 10 years - funding per newly created job and training of new employees (only in districts with min.
-7.5% unemployment rate) - extra incentive for strategic investments: - o funding for assets acquisition up to 10% of eligible costs (max.
+7.5% unemployment rate and also 50% higher unemployment than the national average for the Czech Republic) - extra incentive for strategic investments: - o funding for assets acquisition up to 10% of eligible costs (max.
 1.5 billion CZK)